 The sanctuary of the First United Methodist Church in Southwest Portland is a cavernous space, and on Aug.
 16, 1958, the pews bulged as Evelyn Diamant became the bride of Richard Banko.
 Her parents, Joseph and Frieda Diamant, looked on with love and pride as their only child exchanged a kiss with her new husband.
 Richard was of German-Irish descent, but far from feeling concerned that Evelyn had neither married a man of their Jewish faith nor solemnized her vows in a synagogue, the Diamants may have felt some sense of relief.

 “They didn’t want me to grow up Jewish,” Evelyn said more than 50 years later.
-“They were afraid.”
+“They were afraid of anti-Semitism.”

 They were afraid because they had lost nearly all their own relatives to the Nazi Holocaust.
 They were afraid because before they fled Europe they had suffered indignities on account of their faith.
 They were afraid because in Germany their passports had been stamped with a large pink “J.” They were afraid because they had witnessed first-hand the contagious fire of fascism — when hate can escalate with terrifying speed.

-Years later, living in Portland, Oregon, her by-then widowed mother wondered aloud why Evie, as she called her daughter, had not been raised Jewish.
+Years later, living in Portland, Oregon, her mother was in her 90s and had become somewhat forgetful.
+One day, she asked Evelyn why she hadn’t been raised Jewish.

 The Diamants’ Diamonds

-Born in Vienna in 1936, Evelyn Banko is a widow now herself, living in Lake Oswego, a suburb about eight miles south of Portland.
+Born in Vienna in 1936, Evelyn Banko is now a widow herself, living in Lake Oswego, a suburb about eight miles south of Portland.
 Her late husband taught special education students in Oregon City schools.
-Evelyn, an elementary school teacher, began teaching at Grout Elementary School in Southeast Portland when she was 21 years old.
-Her long teaching career went on to take her to the Parkrose School District, Robert Gray Middle School and Hayhurst Elementary School before she went into Teacher On Special Assignment (TSOA) work.
-As an instructional specialist, she worked with schools in the Wilson High School district of Portland.
+Evelyn, an elementary school teacher, began teaching second grade students at Sumner School in Parkrose when she was 21 years old.
+Her long teaching career went on to take her to the Parkrose School District, and in Portland, at Grout, Robert Gray K-8 School and Hayhurst Elementary School before she went into Teacher On Special Assignment (TSOA) work.
+As an instructional specialist, she worked with schools in the Wilson High School District schools.

 On her left hand, Evelyn’s engagement ring sparkles with a diamond her mother spirited out of Vienna when she, her husband and their toddler daughter escaped in 1938, just months after Hitler’s troops stormed in and claimed Austria as part of Germany.
 The stones were valuable, Frieda Diamant reasoned, and might come in handy once they made their way to the United States.

 Fritzi had grown up in privilege.
-Her Viennese family had many houses, some along the Danube River.
-They took vacations in Italy.
-They had servants; Evelyn doubts that her mom ever set foot in a kitchen while she was growing up.
+Her Viennese uncles had many houses, some along the Danube River.
+They took her on vacations to Italy and around Austria.
+They had domestic help.
+Evelyn doubts that her mom ever set foot in a kitchen while she was growing up.

 Fritzi was 12 years old when she met 16-year-old Joseph.
-They married after Joseph finished his training as an engineer.
-One of Fritzi’s relatives gave them a house, rent-free for three years, as a wedding present.
+They married after Joseph finished his training as an engineer and started his own business.
+One of Fritzi’s uncles gave them an apartment, rent-free for three years, as a wedding present.
 Fritzi never worked outside the home, and when their daughter came along, she became a full-time mother.

 Fritzi played cards and loved to frequent Vienna’s famous coffee houses.
 They lived in comfort.
 Joseph ran a business that imported and sold automotive parts.
 There was some irony to this because, as Evelyn later noted, “Dad didn’t know anything about cars or tires.”